zeptofs/api-documentation/source/index.html.md

 ### Sharing an [Open Payment Request](http://help.split.cash/payment-requests/open-payment-requests)

-Provides the ability to get paid once-off by a anyone whether they are a Split account holder or not.
+Provides the ability to get paid once-off by a anyone whether they are a Zepto account holder or not.

 Usage notes: